VeriBlock/pop-phl/doc/shared-libraries.md

 ## placehconsensus

-The purpose of this library is to make the verification functionality that is critical to Placeh's consensus available to other applications, e.g. to language bindings.
+The purpose of this library is to make the verification functionality that is critical to Bitcoin's consensus available to other applications, e.g. to language bindings.

 ### API

 The interface is defined in the C header `placehconsensus.h` located in `src/script/placehconsensus.h`.

 #### Version

-`placehconsensus_version` returns an `unsigned int` with the API version *(currently at an experimental `0`)*.
+`placehconsensus_version` returns an `unsigned int` with the API version *(currently `1`)*.

 #### Script Validation